GoogleCloudPlatform/dataflux-pytorch/demo/lightning/image-segmentation/README.md

 ## Benchmark Results

 The table below summarizes the benchmark results from our internal testing.
+Specifically, the the maximum egress throughput and the maximum QPS observed on the bucket that held the dataset are recorded.
+The executions in the benchmarking effort features the following shared parameters:

+- num_devices: `1`
+- batch_size: `32`
+- prefetch_factor: `2`
+- num_epochs: `2`

+These benchmarks are simulated, meaning no actual training is performed during each step.
+Instead, the node sleeps for a set number of seconds.
+All benchmarks were run against a dataset with `105,000` images and their corresponding labels, each of which are about `150 MB` in size.
+These images and labels were derived from the [KiTS19](https://github.com/neheller/kits19) dataset.
 All testing was performed on a multi-node CPU only cluster, backed by a bucket co-located in the same region (this is critical for maximizing dataloading performance).
-The test cluster was comprised of [n2-standard-64](https://cloud.google.com/compute/docs/general-purpose-machines#n2_machine_types) nodes with 180 GiB memory.
-The executions in the benchmarking effort features the following shared parameters:
+The test cluster was comprised of [n2-standard-32](https://cloud.google.com/compute/docs/general-purpose-machines#n2_machine_types) nodes with `1285 GiB` of allocatable memory each.

-- num_devices: 1
-- batch_size: 32

-All benchmarks were run against 105000 150 MB images derived from the [KiTS19](https://github.com/neheller/kits19) dataset.
+For all runs here, the observed step time was approximately `1 second`.

 This code is still being updated and improved, so all benchmark results are subject to change.

-### Configured step time = `0.03s`

 <table>
     <tr>